mithunparab/virtual-staging/README.md

-# Virtual Staging with Stable Diffusion
+# Virtual Staging

-This project demonstrates how to perform virtual staging on empty rooms using Stable Diffusion and ControlNet.
-The goal is to generate realistic staged photos while preserving the structural integrity of the original room.
+This project performs virtual staging on empty room images using a sophisticated pipeline of generative AI models.
+The core goal is to generate high-quality, realistic staged photos while strictly preserving the structural integrity and 3D geometry of the original empty room.

 ## Approach

-The pipeline uses a two-phase training strategy:

-1. **Unpaired Pre-training:** Fine-tunes a ControlNet model on a dataset of staged images to learn realistic furniture styles and compositions, independent of specific room layouts.
-2. **Paired Fine-tuning:** Further fine-tunes the model on a dataset of empty rooms paired with their staged counterparts.
-This phase teaches the model to preserve the original room's structure (walls, windows, lighting) while in-painting the furniture learned in the first phase, guided by text prompts.

-The data preparation uses stable and reliable models (BLIP for captions, MaskFormer for segmentation) to create the necessary training data.

-## Setup

-Ensure you have the necessary libraries installed.
-The `requirements.txt` file in this repository lists all dependencies.

-## Workflow

-The process is divided into three main stages: Data Preparation, Training, and Inference.

-### 1. Data Preparation

-This stage processes the raw image data into formats suitable for training.
-It involves:

-* Generating captions for staged images.
-* Segmenting furniture from staged images to create layout masks.
-* Creating "agnostic" images by masking furniture in empty rooms.
-* Splitting data into training and validation sets.

-**Commands:**

-1. **Set environment variables (replace paths accordingly):**

-    ```bash
-    export PAIRED_DATA_DIR="/kaggle/input/roomsdataset/500_empty_staged_384px"
-    export UNPAIRED_DATA_DIR="/kaggle/input/roomsdataset/unpaired_384px"
-    export PROCESSED_DATA_DIR="/kaggle/working/processed_data"
-    ```

-2. **Create output directory and clean up previous runs:**

-    ```bash
-    rm -rf $PROCESSED_DATA_DIR
-    mkdir -p $PROCESSED_DATA_DIR
-    ```

-3. **Run the data preparation script:**

-    ```bash
-    python prepare_data.py --paired_dir $PAIRED_DATA_DIR --output_dir $PROCESSED_DATA_DIR --unpaired_dir $UNPAIRED_DATA_DIR
-    ```

-    This script will create `paired_train_datalist.json`, `paired_eval_datalist.json`, and `unpaired_train_datalist.json` in your output directory.

-### 2. Training

-This stage fine-tunes the ControlNet model.
-It consists of two phases: unpaired pre-training and paired fine-tuning.

-**Commands:**

-1. **Ensure `requirements.txt` is up-to-date:**
-    * Make sure `torch==2.3.0` and `xformers==0.0.26.post1` are installed.
-    * Run: `pip install -r requirements.txt`

-2. **Run the training script (distributed across 2 GPUs):**

-    ```bash
-    torchrun --nproc_per_node=2 train.py \
-        --data_dir $PROCESSED_DATA_DIR \
-        --output_dir "/kaggle/working/models" \
-        --batch_size 1 \
-        --pretrain_epochs 15 \
-        --finetune_epochs 10 \
-        --pretrain_lr 5e-6 \
-        --finetune_lr 1e-6
-    ```

-    This command will perform the two-phase training and save the final model to `/kaggle/working/models/final_controlnet`.

-### 3. Inference

-Once the model is trained, you can use it to stage new, empty room images.

-**Commands:**

-1. **Run the inference script:**

-    ```bash
-    python inference.py \
-        --controlnet_path "/kaggle/working/models/final_controlnet" \
-        --input_image "/path/to/your/empty_room_image.png" \
-        --output_dir "/kaggle/working/inference_output" \
-        --prompt "A modern, minimalist living room with a white sofa, a glass coffee table, and a tall green plant.
-Natural light from a large window." \
-        --seed 1234
-    ```

-    * Replace `/path/to/your/empty_room_image.png` with the actual path to your input image.
-    * Adjust the `--prompt` to describe your desired staging.
-    * The output images will be saved in `/kaggle/working/inference_output`.

-## Limitations & Outlook

-This project serves as a proof-of-concept.
-Areas for improvement include:

-* [ ] More sophisticated prompt engineering for style control
-* [ ] Handling existing furniture in input images
-* [ ] Finer control over object placement and style
-* [ ] More robust error handling and logging
-* [ ] Potentially exploring faster or more memory-efficient model architectures
+The architecture is built on a synergistic pipeline of state-of-the-art models, each chosen for its specific strengths.
+The training and inference processes are designed to be robust and produce geometrically consistent results.

+### 1. Data Preparation: The "Grounding" Pipeline

+To create high-quality training data, we avoid brittle segmentation techniques.
+Instead, we use a "grounding" pipeline that leverages the contextual understanding of a large multimodal model (Florence-2) to guide a powerful segmentation model (SAMv2).

+1. **Captioning:** Florence-2 generates a rich, descriptive caption for a staged image.
+2. **Phrase Grounding:** The image and its own caption are fed back into Florence-2.
+The model identifies and provides precise bounding boxes for the objects it just described (e.g., a box for "the grey sofa").
+3. **Guided Segmentation:** These high-confidence bounding boxes are passed to SAMv2, which generates perfect, pixel-level masks for only those objects.

+This process is fast, accurate, and semantically aware, producing superior training data.

+### 2. Training Strategy: Two-Phase Learning

+We use a two-phase training strategy to teach the ControlNet model two distinct skills in sequence:

+1. **Unpaired Pre-training (Art School):** The model is first trained on a large dataset of *staged* images.
+Its task is to re-create the furniture within masked-out regions of these images.
+This teaches the model a rich visual vocabulary of what high-quality furniture, lighting, and textures look like, independent of any specific room.
+2. **Paired Fine-tuning (The Client Project):** The pre-trained model is then fine-tuned on our `paired` dataset (empty room vs. staged room).
+This teaches the model the specific skill of applying its stylistic knowledge while strictly preserving the walls, windows, and lighting of the original empty room.

+### 3. Inference: The "Structural Integrity" Pipeline

+To ensure the final output respects the room's geometry, the inference process uses a multi-ControlNet guidance system.

+1. **Structural Analysis:** The input empty room is analyzed to produce a **Canny edge map** (for sharp lines) and a **Depth map** (for 3D geometry).
+2. **Triple-ControlNet Guidance:** When generating a "pseudo-staged" image for layout, we use three ControlNets simultaneously: our fine-tuned **Inpaint** model (for style), the **Canny** model (for structure), and the **Depth** model (for 3D perspective).
+This creates a strong structural scaffold that prevents hallucinations like trees growing from walls.
+3. **Final Inpainting:** The high-quality pseudo-image is then used with the "Grounding" pipeline to generate a precise mask, which guides the final, high-resolution inpainting pass.

+## Setup & Workflow

+Ensure you have the necessary libraries installed from `requirements.txt`.

+The entire workflow, from data preparation to training and inference, is orchestrated by the `test.sh` script.
+Please refer to this file for the exact commands and execution order.
+It is the single source of truth for running the project.

+## Outlook & Future Work

+This project serves as a robust proof-of-concept.
+Areas for future improvement include:

+* [ ] **Scaling to High Resolution:** The current models (SD 1.5 at 512x512) are excellent for experimentation.
+The next step is to adapt the pipeline for modern, highser-resolution models like SDXL to produce production-quality images.
+* [ ] **User Interface (UI):** Developing a Gradio or web-based UI to make the tool accessible to non-technical users (e.g., real estate agents) for easy image upload and prompt entry.
+* [ ] **Advanced Style Control:** Finer control over object placement, style blending, and negative object constraints (e.g., "add a sofa but no lamps").
+* [ ] **Handling Partially Furnished Rooms:** Extending the logic to intelligently add or replace furniture in rooms that are not completely empty.